On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Preliminaries and notations

 where $\Cc(\Gamma)$ is a countable open subset and $\PK(\Gamma)$ is a closed perfect\footnote{A topological space is called \textbf{perfect} if it has no isolated points.} subspace called the \textbf{perfect kernel} of $\Gamma$.
 The set $\PK(\Gamma)$ is the largest subset $\PK\subseteq \Sub(\Gamma)$ without isolated points for the induced topology.
 In fact, $\PK(\Gamma)$ is exactly the set of \textbf{condensation points}, that is, the points whose neighborhoods in $\Sub(\Gamma)$ are all uncountable.

-\begin{remark} By a theorem of Brouwer, the space $\PK(\Gamma)$ is either empty or a Cantor space, see \cite[Thm.~7.4]{Kechris-Book-Descrip-set-th}. \end{remark}
+\begin{remark} By a theorem of Brouwer, the space $\PK(\Gamma)$ is either empty or a Cantor space, see \cite[Thm.~7.4]{kechrisClassicalDescriptiveSet1995}. \end{remark}

-\begin{remark} The subset $\Sub_{[\infty]}$ of infinite index subgroups of $\Gamma$ is closed in $\Gamma$ if and only if $\Gamma$ is finitely generated.
+\begin{remark} The subset $\Sub_{[\infty]}(\Gamma)$ of infinite index subgroups of $\Gamma$ is closed in $\Gamma$ if and only if $\Gamma$ is finitely generated.
 Indeed if $\Gamma$ is finitely generated, then its finite index subgroups are isolated.
-If $\Gamma$ is not finitely generated, then all its finite index subgroups are not finitely generated.
-Such a subgroup is a limit of finitely generated subgroups, thus of infinite index. \end{remark}
+If $\Gamma$ is not finitely generated, its finite index subgroups are not finitely generated, but they are limit points of finitely generated (thus of infinite index) subgroups; so $\Sub_{[\infty]}(\Gamma)$ is dense in $\Sub(\Gamma)$. \end{remark}

 The group $\Gamma$ acts (on the right) by conjugation via $\Lambda\cdot\gamma \coloneqq \gamma\inv\Lambda\gamma$ on the space of its subgroups $\Sub(\Gamma)$.
 This action is continuous and the Cantor-Bendixson decomposition $\Sub(\Gamma)=\Cc(\Gamma)\sqcup \PK(\Gamma)$ is $\Gamma$-invariant.